atanuroy22/jiotv_go/docs/development.md

 4. **Real-Time TailwindCSS Updates:**

-   To keep TailwindCSS up to date with your changes in real-time:
+   To keep TailwindCSS up to date with your changes in real-time, by running according to your system:

    **Linux/macOS/Windows:**
    ```bash